 While there are many factors you should consider when choosing a gemstone for a wedding ring, its hardness and design are by far the most important.
-That makes so much sense considering a wedding ring is something you want to wear every day for a long time.
+That makes so much sense considering a precious wedding ring like these custom wedding rings for women is something you want to wear every day for a long time.

 You may want to stick to tougher stones that are hard enough to withstand the abuse of daily activities.
 Otherwise, your ring may break, chip, or get eroded.
 The hardness of precious stones and minerals is ranked on a numbered scale called the Mohs scale.